Enjoy the fantastic scenery on a walk in Ireland’s ‘Premier County’, with mountain hikes, riverside paths and lake views all on offer in Co Tipperary.

 4. Dun Ui Faolain Loop

-This loop walk is in Glenbawn Wood, a Coillte owned forest outside Clonmel.
-It used to be the fort of the Faolain’s chiefs of the Deise, hence the name.
-This is the longest of the three loops in the forest at five kilometres.
-The walk starts in the Glenbawn Wood carpark and from there you follow the purple arrows to stay on track.
-Over one kilometre of this loop is right by the riverbank of the River Suir.
+This loop walk is in Glenbawn Wood, a Coillte-owned forest outside Clonmel.
+It used to be the fort of the Faolain chiefs of the Deise, hence the name.
+This is the longest of the three loops in the forest at 5km.
+The walk starts in the Glenbawn Wood car park and from there you follow the purple arrows to stay on track.
+Over 1km of this loop is right by the riverbank of the River Suir.
 The paths are woodland trails or riverside paths.
-This walk is relatively flat with the maximum ascent being 70 m.
+This walk is relatively flat with a maximum ascent of 70m.
 This hike should take less than two hours and is of moderate difficulty.

 5. Ballinacourty Loop

 The Glen of Aherlow is a lush valley where the River Aherlow runs between the Galtee Mountains and the wooded ridge of Slievenamuck.
 This loop follows woodland trails and forestry tracks through Aherlow Nature Park and Ballinacourty Woods.
-This six-kilometre loop will give beautiful views of the Galtee Mountains.
-Be prepared for several ascents along the way with a total ascent of 240 metres.
+This 6km trail offers beautiful views of the Galtee Mountains.
+Be prepared for several ascents along the way with a total ascent of 240m.
 This route is marked with purple arrows and overlaps with the long-distance Ballyhoura Way.
-This walk should take about two hours.
-From Tipperary town head towards Knockanrawley and then on to the R664 to the Christ the King statue.
+The route should take about two hours.
+From Tipperary town, head towards Knockanrawley and then on to the R664 to the Christ the King statue.

 6. Slí Eala Linear Walk

-This is a 10-kilometre linear walk which will take you from the historic village of Dromineer to Scotts Bridge along by the Nenagh River.
-You can either start this walk in the centre of Dromineer village or at Scotts Bridge, 2.5 kilometres from Nenagh town centre.
-Along this route, you can expect to see all kinds of wildlife including Ireland’s largest indigenous bird the mute swan.
-You will also pass through working farms so you may also see cows, horses and sheep.
+This is a 10km linear walk which will take you from the historic village of Dromineer to Scotts Bridge along the Nenagh River.
+You can either start this walk in the centre of Dromineer village or at Scotts Bridge, 2.5km from Nenagh town centre.
+Along this route, you can expect to see all kinds of wildlife including Ireland’s largest indigenous bird, the mute swan.
+You will also pass through working farms so you should also see cows, horses and sheep, which is nice if you have kids in tow.
 While this walk is long it is relatively easy as there is no ascent.

 7. Lough Derg Way

-Another long route is the Lough Derg Way stretching 69 kilometres from Limerick City to Dromineer Co Tipperary.
+Another long route is the Lough Derg Way stretching 69km from Limerick City to Dromineer Co Tipperary.
 This route will bring you along the River Shannon, the old Shannon navigational canal and the eastern shores of Lough Derg.
 Expect to see some of the finest scenery of Lough Derg.
 The terrain is a mix of riverbank path, canal bank, forest track, open countryside, old roadway and minor road.
-There are five trailheads along the route allowing you to do break the walk into sections and do parts of it.
-They are Limerick city, Clonlara, Co Clare, Killaloe, Co.
+There are five trailheads along the route allowing you to break the walk into sections and do parts of it.
+They are Limerick city; Clonlara, Co Clare; Killaloe, Co.
 Clare and Ballina, Co.
 Tipperary, Garrykennedy, Co.
 Tipperary and Dromineer, Co.
 Tipperary.
-This walk is moderate to difficult and requires a moderate level of fitness.
-It would take two to three to do in total.
+This walk is moderate to difficult and requires a decent level of fitness to do the whole thing as it would take two to three days to complete.

 8. Loch Dhoire Bhile Loop

 This is a short hike to suit all levels of fitness.
-The three-kilometre walk is the development of a heritage, angling and conservation project undertaken by the local community in recent years.
-The land was previously belonging to Bord na Móna and was used for milled peat production.
-Now it is home to a lake, two wetland areas and wildlife sanctuary as well as this loop walk.
-This one is perfect for kids as they can look out for all the wildlife that make this park their home.
+The 3km walk was developed as part of a heritage, angling and conservation project undertaken by the local community in recent years.
+The land previously belonged to Bord na Móna and was used for milled peat production.
+Now it is home to a lake, two wetland areas and a wildlife sanctuary, as well as this loop walk.
+The route is perfect for kids as they can look out for all the wildlife that make this park their home.
 It is situated just under the Slieveardagh Hills.
-Loch Dhoire Bhile is about 3.5 kilometres outside New Birmingham village.
+Loch Dhoire Bhile is about 3.5km outside New Birmingham village.

 9. Keeper Hill Hike

-Keeper Hill is the highest peak (694 m) in the Shannon region situated in North Tipperary in the Slieve Feilim mountain range.
+Situated in North Tipperary in the Slieve Feilim mountain range, Keeper Hill is the highest peak (694m) in the Shannon region.
 The mountain is surrounded by 3,300 hectares of forest.
-The Keepers Hill hike is a 16.4 kilometre out and back hike starting at Doonane trailhead, Co Tipperary.
+The Keepers Hill hike is a 16.4km out-and-back hike starting at Doonane trailhead, Co Tipperary.
 Follow the purple and red arrows along the way.
 If you want to go to the top follow the red arrows.
-There will be some steep inclines and the total elevation on this hike is 809 metres in total.
-You would need to be moderately fit to complete this climb.
+There will be some steep inclines and the total elevation on this hike is 809m.
+You’ll need to be moderately fit to complete this climb.

 10. Galtymore and Galtybeg

-One of the highest mountains in Ireland, and the highest inland mountain, Galtymore (919 m) is part of the Galtee Mountains.
+One of the highest mountains in Ireland, and the highest inland mountain, Galtymore (919m) is part of the Galtee Mountains.
 It sits on the border of Tipperary and Limerick and is the highest peak in both counties.
 This walk begins in the Galtymore car park.
 If coming from Mitchelstown, Co Limerick, follow the M8 towards Cahir.
-Pass through Kilbeheny and shortly after leaving Skeheenaranky take a turn on your left which should be signposted for Galtymore.
+Pass through Kilbeheny and, shortly after leaving Skeheenaranky, take a turn on your left which should be signposted for Galtymore.
 Continue on this road until it eventually becomes a car park.
 The walk starts here.
-Follow the road from the carpark and go through a gate in a northerly direction.
+Follow the road from the car park and go through a gate in a northerly direction.
 You then go through a second gate along Black Road.
 The path will take you around Knockeenatoung but not to the top.
 From here you will be aiming for the point in between Galtymore and Galtybeg and the path will eventually bring you to the peak of Galtymore.
 From here it is easy to continue to Galtybeg, which is the more sheltered peak.
-From Galtybeg you can join back up with your original path and get back to the carpark the same way you came.
+From Galtybeg you can join back up with your original path and get back to the car park the same way you came.
 This climb is quite steep and will take about four hours.
+It’s advisable to bring a map and compass and know how to use them!

 Check out our Hard as Nails podcast: